leovidith/DRL-Recommender-TF/README.md

-# Deep Reinforcement Learning for Recommendation
+# Deep Reinforcement Learning for Recommendation Systems using DDPG (TensorFlow 2.x)

 A high-fidelity TensorFlow implementation of a recommender system powered by Deep Deterministic Policy Gradient (DDPG), based on
 **Liu et al., "Deep Reinforcement Learning-based Recommendation with Explicit User-Item Interactions Modeling" (arXiv:1810.12027)**